Computer generated image

 Show apartment completion

-We are aiming to complete the project and provide occupation of the new homes by the end of 2019.
+We are aiming to complete the project and provide occupation of the new homes by early 2020.
 Weather is always a factor of course and if we have delays due to bad weather over the winter – then completion may be a little later.

 While we endeavour to be as accurate as we can be at this stage in the building process, plans are for information and indicative only.
 Any such information may change from time to time and must not be relied upon as being factually accurate about the property.
 Final site plans and apartment / house plans will be supplied within the legal pack on agreement of sale.